The Warren Investigations – Ed & Lorraine Warren

-Another very famous case from the Warren Investigations, which transpired into a movie was The Haunting In Connecticut.
-In 1986, the Warrens claimed the Snedeker house, a former funeral home, was infested with demonic spirits.
+Another very famous case from the Warren Investigations was in 1986 when the Warrens claimed the Snedeker house, a former funeral home, was infested with demonic spirits.
 The case was featured in the 1992 book In a Dark Place: The Story of a True Haunting and also a TV movie which later became part of the Discovery Channel series A Haunting.
-The most well known adaptation of the story was probably the 2009 movie The Haunting In Connecticut, which also spawned a sequel in 2013, titled The Haunting In Connecticut 2: Ghosts Of Georgia.
+The most well known adaptation of the story was probably the 2009 movie The Haunting In Connecticut, which also got a sequel in 2013, titled The Haunting In Connecticut 2: Ghosts Of Georgia.

 The Smurl Family / The Smurl Haunting

-The warren investigation include a very strange case in which they exorcised a werewolf demon.
-Ed & Lorraine Warren published the case in their 1001 book, titled Werewolf: The True Story Of Demonic Possession.
+The Warren investigations include a very strange case in which they exorcised a werewolf demon.
+Ed & Lorraine Warren published the case in their 1991 book, Werewolf: The True Story Of Demonic Possession.

 What’s your opinion on Ed and Lorraine Warren and their bizarre investigations that inspired horror movie writers and directors over the last forty years?
 Let us know in the comments below.

 The Amityville Horror (2005)

 Amityville: The Awakening (2017)

 The Haunting in Connecticut: Ghosts of Georgia (2013)